-To achieve the foregoing goals, the Compensation Committee has structured a comprehensive compensation program aimed at: (i) compensating executive officers on an annual basis with a cash salary at a level sufficient to retain and motivate them and to recognize and award individual merit; (ii) linking a portion of executive compensation to long-term appreciation of the Company's stock price by encouraging executive ownership of the Company's stock through awards of shares of the Company's stock and grants of options to purchase Company stock; and (iii) providing incentives to achieve corporate performance goals by rewarding contributions to the Company's performance through cash bonuses keyed to operating profit levels.
-These policies are implemented through a reward system which includes base salary and long- and short-term incentive compensation opportunities consisting of the following:
+To achieve the foregoing goals, the Compensation Committee has structured a comprehensive compensation program aimed at: (i) compensating executive officers on an annual basis with a cash salary at a level sufficient to retain and motivate them and to recognize and award individual merit; (ii) linking a portion of executive compensation to long-term appreciation of the Company's stock price by encouraging executive ownership of the Company's stock through awards of shares of the Company's stock and grants of options to purchase Company stock; and (iii) providing incentives to increase shareholder value by rewarding contributions to the Company's performance through cash bonuses keyed to operating profit levels.
+These policies are implemented through a reward system which includes base salary and long- and short-term incentive compensation opportunities as described below.